deividAlfa/Alfa-166-CD-Changer-Unilink-Emulator/readme.md

 ### Compiling

 To compile:<br>
 - Download STM32 Cube IDE.
-This project was made with v1.12.1, so better use that.
+This project was made with v1.12.1, so better use that.<br>
+ST has removed this version from their site, you can get it [here](https://github.com/deividAlfa/stm32_soldering_iron_controller/releases/tag/CubeIDE_v1.12.1).<br>
 - Clone or download the repository.
 - Open STM32 Cube IDE, import existing project and select the folder where the code is.